Faculty & Staff

 Step 3: Edit Your Panther Profile

-Your Panther Profile lets you edit the information that is listed for you in the campus directory.
+Your Panther Profile lets you edit the information that is listed for you in the Campus Directory.
+You should enter your office phone number, using this application, to make sure co-workers and others know where to reach you.
 Changing your Preferred Name in this application also allows you to define what name is used in the “From:” field when you send email.

 GSU offers free anti-virus software to help protect your computer and the university’s network when you use your personal computer on campus.